 A Little Biology Before Humanology

-Before we make the translation to working under pressure in our work world, it is worth a few seconds to first visit marine biology, so here goes – this little sponge critter extracts silicic acid from seawater and converts it into silica, forming an elaborate skeleton of glass fibers.
-In simple terms, it creates a cylindrical glass-like tube which mimics the shape of a vase (which is really kind of cool if you think about it).
+Before we make the translation to working under pressure in our work world, it is worth a few seconds to first visit marine biology.
+Here goes – this little sponge critter extracts chemical compounds from seawater and converts it into silica, forming an elaborate skeleton of glass fibers.
+In simple terms, it creates a cylindrical glass-like tube which mimics the shape of a vase (extraordinary when you think about it).

 Stay with me here before we jump ahead to how this story applies to work today.
 These sponge skeletons are the topic of extensive research around firmness and yield strength because they are comprised of complex geometric patterns.
 In contrast, an aluminum tube of equal length, thickness, and radius has about 1/100th the durability of the Venus Flower Basket, making these tough, but delicate looking creatures quite magnificent.

-In terms of location, these curious creatures can be found in various oceans but are located predominantly at great depths (20,000 to 30,000 feet) where the water is frigid, and the level of silica is high.
+When it comes to location, these curious creatures can be found in various oceans but are found predominantly at great depths (20,000 to 30,000 feet) where the water is frigid, and the level of silica is high.
 In truth, it is these ocean depths (think roughly 2,000 times greater pressure than at sea level) which enables the Venus Flower Basket to thrive.

 The Odd Couple